xhenos/kodo/website/src/docs/guides/backups.md

 ### Transferring Downloads to a New Installation

-You can transfer downloaded series chapters from one version of **Tachiyomi** to another by correctly specifying the Download Folder Location
+You can transfer downloaded series chapters from one version of **Tachiyomi** to another by correctly specifying the Download Location.

 ## Suggestions for Backups

-### Enable Automatic Backups
+### Enabling Automatic Backups

 It is highly recommended to enable automatic backups to ensure you can recover in case of any issues.